Suzyyc/Tic-Tac-Toe/readme.md

 ## AI Mode

 To turn on AI mode, we click the "AI mode off" button to show "AI mode on".
-This way the computer will select a grid to play with you.
+This way the computer will select a grid and play with you.

 ![](./img/Default%20AI%20Mode%20ON.png)